jeanmarcc/Embedded_nRF5x-PWM-basic/README.md

 Hardware:

 - nRF5x series (nRF52832)
-- any device that can be driven with PWM (LED, Piezo...)
+- any device that can be driven with PWM (LED, Piezzo...)

 Pinout: